How to Ace VCE Year 11 Maths Methods?

 Photo by Jeswin Thomas / Unsplash

-Hey there, fellow mathematicians!
-Whether you’re here because you LOVE Maths, or you want to keep your options open for future study, I think we can all agree that Methods can be a difficult subject.
+Whether you’re here because you LOVE Mathematics, or you want to keep your options open for future study, I think we can all agree that Methods can be a difficult subject.
 Don’t stress though!
 With a little bit of planning and some forward-thinking, this beast of a subject won’t be as intimidating as you thought.

 In 2022, I completed VCE with a 99.60 ATAR and a 43 study score for Methods.
 Maths has always been a passion of mine - Methods was actually one of my favourite subjects at school, leading me to pursue further studies in Mathematics and Statistics at the University of Melbourne!
-Certainly, all of the preparation I did in Year 11 helped me out.
-Now working as a maths tutor at KIS Academics, I’m excited to share my insights into Year 11 Math Methods and help you chart a course towards success.
+Certainly, all of the preparation I did in Year 11 helped me out, so I’m excited to share my insights into Year 11 Math Methods and help you chart a course towards success.

 There are four broad Areas of Study (AOS) for Units 1 and 2: